bazel-contrib/rules_fuzzing/README.md

 Once you wrote and tested the fuzz test, you should run it on continuous fuzzing infrastructure so it starts generating tests and finding new crashes in your code.

-The C++ fuzzing rules provide out-of-the-box support for [OSS-Fuzz](https://github.com/google/oss-fuzz), free continuous fuzzing infrastructure from Google for open source projects.
+The fuzzing rules provide out-of-the-box support for [OSS-Fuzz](https://github.com/google/oss-fuzz), free continuous fuzzing infrastructure from Google for open source projects.
 Read its [Bazel project guide][bazel-oss-fuzz] for detailed instructions.

 ## Where to go from here?